lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

    - ***Encoder Decoder Cross Attention***
       - **Input**: The output of the decoder’s self-attention for the third token (now a context-aware vector), and the encoder’s output for all input tokens
       - **Q, K, V**:
-         - The query is the third word's attended to vector (after self-attention and residual/LayerNorm)
+         - The query is the third word's attended to vector (after self-attention and residual/LayerNorm in decoder)
          - The keys and values are the encoder’s output vectors for each input token (these are fixed for the whole output sequence)
       - **What happens**: The third token’s representation attends to all positions in the input sequence, using the encoder’s outputs as keys and values
 3. **Final Decoder Output**: